-Identifying that you have a drinking problem isn’t always simple, especially in Australia where drinking a lot is considered normal.
-There are some common signs and symptoms that you can look out for, and a few things you can ask yourself to find out if you should be getting help.
+Identifying that you have a drinking problem isn’t always simple, but there are some common signs and symptoms that you can look out for.
+Ask yourself the questions below to find out if you should be getting help.

 Signs of alcohol abuse